This page was last updated on 16 December, 2021.

 Quarantine Details: Self-isolation for 14 days required for all travelers who test positive.

 1. Passengers are not allowed to enter and transit.

 – nationals of Kazakhstan;

 – residents of Kazakhstan.
 They are only allowed to enter once in 30 days;

-– nationals of Belarus, Egypt, Georgia, Germany, Korea (Rep.), Kyrgyzstan, Maldives, Montenegro, Netherlands, Poland, Qatar, Russian Fed., Saudi Arabia, Sri Lanka, Tajikistan, Turkey, Ukraine, United Arab Emirates and Uzbekistan;
+– nationals of Armenia, Belarus, Georgia, Germany, Egypt, Hungary, Korea (Rep), Kyrgyzstan, Maldives, Montenegro, Netherlands, Poland, Qatar, Russian Fed., Saudi Arabia, Sri Lanka, Tajikistan, Turkey, Ukraine, United Arab Emirates, Uzbekistan;

 – spouses, parents and children of nationals or residents of Kazakhstan.
 They are only allowed to enter once in 30 days;

 – passengers with a diplomatic passport and their family members;

 – passengers with a visa issued by Kazakhstan and approved by the Deputy Prime Minister of Kazakhstan;

 – passengers traveling as students with an invitation letter from an educational institution of Kazakhstan;

 – passengers traveling on business and approved by the Deputy Prime Minister of Kazakhstan.